Types of Nootropics

 (lecithin, choline, DMAE, alpha-GPC, CDP choline, galantamine, donepezil and huperzine A)

 There are several ways to define cholinergic substances.
+For brevity’s sake, we will examine two angles:

 First perspective

+A cholinergic is a precursor to acetylcholine, one of the most important neurotransmitters for memory function.
 The body naturally produces acetylcholine, but it’s often not enough, and this is where supplements such as choline, alpha-GPC, CDP choline and DMAE come in.

+These supplements serve as choline boosters, allowing the brain to make acetycholine.
+In simple terms, cholinergic precursors increase the levels of acetylcholine in the brain.
 Although lecithin doesn’t technically qualify as a cholinergic precursor, it contains phosphatidylcholine – a cholinergic precursor.

 Second perspective

 Cholinergics block acetylcholinesterase –which is the enzyme that breaks down acetylcholine and decreases the level and duration of action of the acetylcholine neurotransmitter.
+Specific types of cholinergics – such as galantamine, huperzine A and donepezil – inhibit acetylcholinesterase while replenishing acetycholine levels.

 Vitamins and Supplements